astropy/astroquery/docs/simbad/simbad.rst

 A warning about big queries
 ---------------------------

-The SIMBAD database is largely used and had to limit the rate of incoming queries.
+The SIMBAD database is widely used and has to limit the rate of incoming queries.
 If you spam the server with more that ~5-10 queries per second you will be blacklisted for an hour.
 If it happens to you, you can use the section about :ref:`vectorized queries <vectorqueries>` below.
 You can pass